ReginaExMachina/fire-emblem-matcher/README.md

 With this algorithm the 'men' (or the group proposing) typically ends up with a matches that are higher up in their preference list than the 'women' (aka the group being proposed to).

-Thefore in Awakening the proposer group should be the <b>female</b> characters, but in Fates in should be the <b>male</b>.
+Thefore in Awakening the proposer group is the <b>female characters</b>, but in Fates it's the <b>males</b>.
 This prioritizes the child-bearing units (so to speak) so that they get the best possible matches.

 For more info check out the <a href = "https://en.wikipedia.org/wiki/Stable_marriage_problem">Wiki</a>.